Last reviewed: June 12, 2026

 The AI provider is abstracted behind a single interface in the backend.
 Phase prompts are versioned, source-controlled files.
 The user's query is bound to a labeled slot in each phase prompt rather than concatenated into a free-form system prompt, which limits the surface for prompt-injection attempts at the construction step.

-Each phase's structured output is parsed and shape-checked before it is persisted or returned to the user.
-Malformed phase output is surfaced as a phase error in the stream rather than silently passing through.
+Each phase's structured output is validated against an explicit schema before it is persisted or returned to the user.
+Output that fails validation is retried once with explicit error context; if it still fails, that phase is persisted as an honest per-phase error rather than silently passing through, and the rest of the analysis continues.
 Token counts and per-call cost are recorded on every output and every audit row.

 Account and data deletion

 When a user deletes their account from settings, the request requires an explicit "DELETE" confirmation, then runs a true hard delete.
-Preferences, tags, analyses (with their phase outputs and cross-links), AI audit log entries belonging to that account, and the Supabase auth user are removed.
+Preferences, tags, analyses (with their phase outputs, cross-links, and source records), the encrypted bring-your-own-key secret if one was stored, and the operational and audit records tied to that account (AI call traces, phase-attempt records, and usage events) are all removed, along with the Supabase auth user.
+Nothing carrying the account's content or identifier is left behind.

 The deletion is strictly scoped to the requesting user.
 Per-user data tables are cleared through the authenticated user's own credential, which means row-level security additionally bounds the delete to that user.
-The audit-log cleanup uses the backend's privileged credential and filters explicitly by the deleting user's identifier so that no other account's data can be affected by the delete.
+The records that have no user-facing access path (AI call traces, phase-attempt records, usage events, and the key secret) are cleared with the backend's privileged credential, filtered explicitly by the deleting user's identifier so that no other account's data can be affected by the delete.

 Logging and audit